-Go Wild integrates science with savvy project management, inspired collaborations and educational resources to foster healthy ecosystems and our connections to them.
+Go Wild Consulting integrates science with savvy project management, inspired collaborations and educational resources to foster healthy ecosystems and our connections to them.
 Since 1997, Go Wild has worked on a range of great projects.
 Selected projects are listed below.
 Recently, we launched Go Wild Institute, a non-profit organization, that weaves science, myth, spirit and education to awaken our ecological selves to foster wonder and balance within the great web of life.

 Oak Ceremony and Celebration

 Come co-create a ceremony of gratitude and healing for our oaks.
 Celebrate the beauty, biodiversity, and ancient wisdom of California oak lands while enjoying a beautiful day on Mount Tam.
 Find inspiration and wonder within the great web of life.
 Join us on October 5, 2014 on the top of Mount Tam.
 More info

 Go Wild leads a variety of wild foods, ethnobotany, botany and nature classes for children and adults throughout the SF Bay Area.
 Our clients include the Oakland Zoo, Hidden Villa Ranch, Cleveland Elementary School, The Ohlone Herbal Center and Wilderness Torah.
 See Environmental Education for more info and also check out our Class Schedule.

 Go Wild has conducted ethnobotanical surveys and produced guides highlighting the medicinal, edible and cultural uses of wild plants for the USDA Forest Service, Watershed Research and Training Center, Portal Timber Company, Kosovo Business Support and private clients.
 If you steward a piece of ground – it could be your backyard or a land trust you manage – we can familiarize you with your local plants, their uses and stories to help you foster a deeper connection to nature.
 For more information see Ethnobotanical Surveys

 Check out our new video on The Wisdom of the Oak Program